webix-hub/docs/data/datatable/headers_footers.md

 ###Extending Existing Content Element

-For datatable footer there exists a pre-built **summColumn** element that counts the sum from column rows and displays them under the main part or the datatable.
+For datatable footer there exists a prebuilt **summColumn** element that counts the sum from column rows and displays them under the main part or the datatable.

 If you need to show an average value instead of a sum inherit from the *summFilter* and redefine its **refresh()**: